-If you’ve been at Columbia College of Missouri-Hancock Field for a few sessions, you’ve heard the following advice before.
+If you’ve been at Columbia College-Rolla for a few sessions, you’ve heard the following advice before.
 If this is your first session with us, take note:

 You’ll be doing yourself a huge favor, I can assure you.
-Classes are off and rolling for the Early Summer Session.
-If registering for this session was fraught with last-minute course additions, panicked calls to your academic advisor and paying extra to have your textbooks overnighted to you, consider these data collected Columbia College about students during the 2011-12 academic year.
+Classes are off and rolling for the Early Fall Session.
+If registering for this session was fraught with last-minute course additions, panicked calls to your academic advisor and paying extra to have your textbooks overnighted to you, consider these data Columbia College collected about students during the 2011-12 academic year.

 While it should be noted that figures varied widely depending on the type of course (online or in-seat), the difference in success rates for students who register early and those who register late is significant.